jjcollinge/terraform-deploy-to-azure/README.md

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-This will allow you to take a Azure Resoure Manager (ARM) template and push it straight into Azure.
-Once you've clicked the button, a website will prompt you to input any required paramters for the given template and will then execute the template deployment.
-This is a frictionless way to allow your users to get up and running with your Azure resources.
-We want to replicate this experience but with Terraform Plans rather than ARM templates.
+The 'Deploy to Azure' button will take a Azure Resoure Manager (ARM) template and push it straight into Azure.
+Once the button is clicked, a website prompts the user to input any required paramters for the given template.
+Once the required parameters are supplied, the site will then execute the template deployment.

+The 'Deploy to Azure' button is a frictionless way to allow your users to get up and running with your Azure resources.
+We want to replicate this experience with Terraform Plans, rather than ARM templates, opening up this frictionless mechanism to those who'd rather use Terraform to describe their Azure resources.

 ## Proposal
 Below is our draft proposal for how to build this system.
 We want it to be as simple and intuitive as possible for the user.